-Smart working teams are getting constant praise for their outstanding results.
-What’s the secret of their success, besides the fact that they are groups of highly skilled professionals?
+Smart working development teams are getting constant praise for their outstanding results.
+What’s the secret of their success, besides the fact that they are groups of highly skilled engineering professionals?
 Well, it’s up to managers’ organizational skills to make great results happen.
 To this end, here’s a brief list of the most important dos and don’ts when managing a smart team.

 Set the right goals